Mrcarr419/Wireshark/README.md

 Now I'm searching through udp.port == 53

-Domain Name System (query) subtree to expanded it, Scrolled down and double Queries.
+Domain Name System (query) subtree to expanded it, Scrolled down and double tapped Queries.
 The Query that was looked at was (139.1.250.142.in-addr.arpa: type PTR, class IN) the website that was queried is (opensource.google.com.)
 <img width="1440" alt="Screenshot 2024-09-13 at 1 35 05 AM" src="https://github.com/user-attachments/assets/3686b6d1-0d7d-410a-b4be-0163340f0782">